 Telehealth has been widely adopted and is here to stay.
 But telehealth inefficiencies add to physician burnout and awkward provider-patient encounters that negatively impact the relationship.
-Jared Pelo, MD, CMIO, Dragon Ambient eXperience at Nuance, provides insights into telehealth challenges and solutions to help overcome them.
+Guest blogger, Dr. Jared Pelo, Dragon Ambient eXperience at Nuance, provides insights into telehealth challenges and solutions to help overcome them.

 The COVID pandemic has triggered seismic shifts in how healthcare is delivered.
 Technology made it possible and practical to deliver patient care remotely while ensuring safety.
 Regulations changed and placed reimbursements for virtual visits on par with in-person exams.
 Telehealth platform companies became infused with investment, federal funds authorized in the CARES Act spurred adoption, and health systems moved forward with lightning speed implementations.

 All of those factors came together in the dramatic expansion of telehealth services.

 While providers and patients have embraced telehealth, and its place in healthcare delivery is likely permanent, documentation and workflow challenges that existed long before the pandemic remain.

 The rise of telehealth – healthcare delivery model shifts quickly:

 Telehealth visits in the U.S. have skyrocketed.
 Providers have reported 50x to 175x increases in the number of telehealth visits compared with pre-COVID-19 levels, and 57% of providers now view telehealth more favorably than they did before the pandemic.
 But the safety risks, financial pressures, and considerable reductions in patient volumes during the pandemic, plus the loss of 1.4 million healthcare jobs in April alone, only added to the severity of physician burnout and the urgency to reduce physicians’ administrative workloads.